-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+measure how the environmental or social characteristics promoted by the financial product are attained.

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+are the most significant negative impacts of investment. decisions on sustainability factors relating to environmental, social and emplovee matters, respect for human rights, anti-corruption and antibribery matters.